 A Methodist Sunday School was established in 1842 and a Methodist Day School existed in a cottage between 1850 and 1872.
 Between 1893 and 1929 six Boarding Schools were established in the village: Durnford House Preparatory School for Boys in 1893, Leeson House School for Girls in 1903, The Old Malthouse Preparatory School for Boys in 1906, Spyway Preparatory School for Boys in 1927, Garfield School in 1929 and Steppeshill Domestic Science School (actually a Girls’ Finishing School) in 1929.

 Leeson House is now a Residential and Day-Visit Field Studies Centre run by Dorset County Council.
-Middle School pupils from the parish of Langton Matravers must travel to Herston, just outside the eastern boundary of the parish.
-Upper School pupils must travel to the Purbeck School in Wareham.
+Secondary School pupils may travel to the Purbeck School in Wareham, or can choose the Swanage School on a site at Herston.
 Further Education Colleges are in Poole and Bournemouth and the nearest University is also in Bournemouth.

 St George’s Parish Church is certainly the third, and possibly the fourth building to be erected on the site for Christian worship.
 Evidences of the previous two churches can be seen on the interior of the back wall of the present building, which was completed in 1876, though the little west tower dates from c.1390.
 The Patron of the living was formerly the lord of the Manor of East Langton or Langton Mautravers.
 The living was originally a Rectory and there is an unbroken line of Rectors from 1320 to 2003 displayed just inside the main door of the church.
-The Anglican Electoral Roll of about 150 elects a Parochial Church Council of some 16, the Chairman of which is the Vicar or Priest-in-Charge, who lives in the New Rectory, built in 1976.
-The Vicar of Langton Matravers is also the Vicar of Worth Matravers and Kingston, the two villages to the west.
+The Anglican Electoral Roll of about 150 elects a Parochial Church Council, the Chairman of which is the Assistant Priest, who lives in the New Rectory, built in 1976.
+The Assistant Priest also has responsibility for the churches of St Nicholas of Myra at Worth Matravers, including the Chapel at St Aldhelm’s Head, and St James Kingston, as part of the wider St Aldhelm’s Benefice, which includes parishes in the Corfe Valley.

 The first Wesleyan Chapel was built in the cottage style in 1842.
 Its date-stone has been built into the wall of Wesley House which now stands on the site.
 This early chapel was demolished in 1972.
 The second Methodist Chapel, built on a larger scale and a more church-like style in 1875, now forms part of Wesley House.
 A small Baptist Chapel was built in 1831.
 Its date-stone is preserved in the Parish Museum, but the building has been converted into a cottage (No. 24 High Street).
 A tiny Independent Chapel existed in a former butcher’s shop between 1898 and 1910, but this is now part of the cottage called ‘Seacombe’.